joshkel/i18next-parser/README.md

 ## Deprecation notice

 This project is no more maintained as of September 2025.
-Please use [@i18next/i18next-cli](https://github.com/i18next/i18next-cli) instead that does everything you might need and more.
+Please use [i18next/i18next-cli](https://github.com/i18next/i18next-cli) instead that does everything you might need and more.
+Just run `npx i18next-cli migrate-config`.

 ---
 ---